 - Social & Behavioral Interventions (SBI)

-The Master of Health Science (MHS) in Health Economics in the Department of International Health is a nine-month program that provides students with the skills necessary to use economic tools in the promotion of healthy lifestyles and positive health outcomes.
+The Master of Health Science (MHS) in Global Health Economics in the Department of International Health is a nine-month program that provides students with the skills necessary to use economic tools in the promotion of healthy lifestyles and positive health outcomes.
 Students will learn how to develop health systems that promote equitable access to care, using applied health cases from around the world.

 Students will study issues related to access to health care, cost and quality of medical care, and healthy behavior, and will learn how to perform economic evaluations of health programs in low- and middle-income countries as well as the U.S. and other developed nations.